Derivation of the Variational Bayes Equations: Appendix: Fundamental Thermodynamic Concepts

-where $F$, called the \textit{free energy}, is the energy available to do work, $H$ is the enthalpy (also called the internal energy) of a system, $T$ is the (absolute) temperature, and $S$ is the entropy.
+where $F$, called the \textit{free energy}, is the energy available to do work, $H$ is the enthalpy (also called the internal energy) of a system, and $S$ is the entropy.
+In this \textit{reduced} free energy equation, we have already divided through by the (absolute) temperature $T$.

 From a statistical thermodynamics perspective, in order to calculate any of these terms, we first need the probabilistic distribution of units in the system among available states.
-(Several of the following equations are drawn from Salzman \cite{Salzman_2001_Intro-partition-function-phys-chem}, who has provided a lucid and cogent introduction.
-Another useful source, especially for describing how microstates are computed, is found in Maren \cite{AJMaren-BOOK-Stat-Mech-NN-AI-Precis}.)
+(Several of the following equations are drawn from Maren \cite{AJMaren-2013-Stat-Mech-Basic-Theory, AJMaren-BOOK-Stat-Mech-NN-AI-Precis}.)

-\subsection{The classic partition function}
+\subsection{The Classic Partition Function}

 To introduce the statistical thermodynamics approach to describing the free energy of a system, we begin with a simple (and classical) expression for the probability of finding a system in the quantum state $i$, characterized by energy $E_i$, as